kbaseIncubator/relation_engine_incubator/delta_load_algorithm.md

 ### Speed

-* To speed up the algorithm, the nodes and edges could be split into parts and parallelized.
+* To speed up the algorithm
+  * The nodes and edges could be split into parts and parallelized.
     * The nodes must all be loaded prior to the edges to establish the `_key` field.
       * Unless you really want to make the algorithm complex.
+  * The new taxonomy could be loaded into a temporary DB and then DB queries used to update the real DB based on comparison to the temporary DB.
+    * In the case of ArangoDB, Foxx might be useful.

 ## Time traveling